mharen/mharen.github.io/_posts/2013/2013-02-05-chef-on-windows-error-tar-cannot-fork.md

 title: 'Chef on Windows Error: tar: Cannot fork: Function not implemented (Solved)'
 ---

 I’m [diving into](http://wiki.opscode.com/display/chef/Workstation+Setup+for+Windows) the fun world of [Chef](http://www.opscode.com/chef/).
-But I’m doing it on Windows, which has been…not smooth.
+But I’m doing it on Windows, which has been...not smooth.
 Here’s my latest error:

 ```
 C:\Users\mharen\Code\chef-repo>knife cookbook site install getting-started